csound-plugins/risset-docs/docs/index.md

   * [throwerror](opcodes/throwerror.md): Throws an error message at performance or init
   * [uniqinstance](opcodes/uniqinstance.md): Return an fractional instrument number which is not in use
   * [zeroarray](opcodes/zeroarray.md): Zero all elements in an array
+  * [zerocrossing](opcodes/zerocrossing.md): Outputs a frequency based on the number of zero-crossings per second.

+## hdf5

+Read/Write signals and arrays to/from an hdf5 file

+  * [hdf5read](opcodes/hdf5read.md): Read signals and arrays from an hdf5 file.
+  * [hdf5write](opcodes/hdf5write.md): Write signals and arrays to an hdf5 file.

 ## jsfx